Watch Kaiser Chiefs perform 'Stay At Home' version of 'Oh My God'

 — Kaiser Chiefs 🦆 (@KaiserChiefs) April 14, 2020

-Throughout the song, lead singer Ricky Wilson works in a number of recent cultural references such as the Clap For Our Carers campaign, Netflix‘s hit Tiger King and Joe Wicks’ online PE lessons.
+Throughout the song, lead singer Ricky Wilson works in a number of recent cultural references with nods to the Clap For Our Carers campaign, Netflix‘s hit Tiger King and Joe Wicks’ online PE lessons.

 “Oh my God I can’t believe it, I’ve never spent this much time at home”, Wilson sings in the chorus.
 Elsewhere, he mentions “covering your body in hand sanitiser” and baking your own banana bread.